Yankees vs. Mariners: Betting Trends, Records ATS, Home/Road Splits

 Yankees Betting Records & Stats

-- The Yankees have been chosen as underdogs in 16 games this year and have walked away with the win seven times (43.8%) in those games.
+- The Yankees have been victorious in eight, or 47.1%, of the 17 contests they have been chosen as underdogs in this season.

-- New York has a record of 4-5 in games where oddsmakers have it as underdogs of at least +115 on the moneyline.
+- New York is 4-5 this season when entering a game as the underdog by +115 or more on the moneyline.

-- The Yankees have an implied victory probability of 46.5% according to the moneyline set by sportsbooks for this matchup.
+- The Yankees have an implied victory probability of 46.5% according to the moneyline set by oddsmakers for this matchup.

-- New York and its opponents have hit the over in 26 of its 56 games with a total this season.
+- So far this season, New York and its opponents have hit the over in 27 of its 57 games with a total.

-- In six games with a line this season, the Yankees have a mark of 2-4-0 against the spread.
+- In seven games with a line this season, the Yankees have a mark of 3-4-0 against the spread.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.